Solomon1533/1dgk.github.io/_drafts/2024-12-31-seen-read-played.md

 title: Sean / Read / Played 2024
 tags: tv film books games
 ---
-This is where I'll put a draft of everything I read, watched, or played in 2024.

-I learned this idea from a NYT Book Review podcast interview with Stephen Soderbergh.
-Here is a [link to his website](https://extension765.com/blogs/soderblog/seen-read-2023)
+I got this idea from a NYT Book Review  interview with Stephen Soderbergh.
+Here is a [link to his website](https://extension765.com/blogs/soderblog/seen-read-2023).

 All caps, bold: **MOVIE**